subhashSitian/credit-card-servcie/README.md

 * Build the project using mvn clean install
 * Run using mvn spring-boot:run
 * The web application is accessible via localhost:8080
-* Use username and password as 'admin' to access service endpoints
+* Use username and password is 'admin' to access service endpoints

 ```
 Maven